antmicro/ros2-gui-node/README.md

 } // namespace gui_node
 ```

-The overridden `draw` method is responsible for drawing the widget and called by the `GuiNode` every time the drawing loop is executed.
+The overridden `draw` method is responsible for drawing the Widget and called by the `GuiNode` every time the drawing loop is executed.
 Usually, the `draw` method uses the `getRosData` method of the `GuiNode` to get the `RosData` object, and later visualizes data from it.

-The `GuiEngine` class expects widgets to be drawn using the `Dear ImGui` library.
+The `GuiEngine` class expects Widgets to be drawn using the `Dear ImGui` library.

 The `draw` method obtains the `RosCounterClientData` object from the `GuiNode`, and verifies if the data has changed since the last invocation of the `draw` method.
-If the fresh data is available, the response is verified to be successful with counter value being incremented.
+If new data is available, the response is verified to be successful with counter value being incremented.

-In case the service is not available, the button is disabled.
+When the service is not available, the button is disabled.
-This is done to prevent the user from sending requests to the service server when it is not available, which would result in an error.
+This happens to prevent the user from sending requests to the service server when it is not available, which would result in an error.

-### Adding the widget to the sample node
+### Adding the Widget to the sample node

-The `src/samples/` directory contains examples on how to implement the ROS2 component node and integrate it with the `GuiNode`, and can be used as a reference for creating new nodes.
+The `src/samples/` directory contains examples on how to implement the ROS2 component node and integrate it with the `GuiNode`.
+It can be used as a reference for creating new nodes.

-In this section, the `CounterWidget` widget is added to the `src/samples/sample_gui_node.cpp` file by following an example from the [Widgets and RosData objects](#widgets-and-rosdata-objects) section:
+In this section, the `CounterWidget` Widget is added to the `src/samples/sample_gui_node.cpp` file by following an example from the [Widgets and RosData objects](#widgets-and-rosdata-objects) section:
 ```cpp
 #include <std_srvs/srv/trigger.hpp>
 #include "gui_node/widget/widget_counter.hpp"